BayernMuller/vibra/README.md

 * vibra is about 2 times faster than the SongRec!

 ### Demo Video
-* Real time music tracker and lighting solution "Mooding", which uses vibra.
-* Click to view!

 [![Mooding](https://img.youtube.com/vi/f88EUEIohI4/maxresdefault.jpg)](https://www.youtube.com/watch?v=f88EUEIohI4)
+* Real time music tracker and lighting solution using vibra.
+* Click image to view the video!

 ### License
 * vibra is licensed under the GPLv3 license.
 See [LICENSE](LICENSE) for more details.